Wodan58/joy1/doc/JOYimplJOY.md

 needs an entry on the stack that can be used in the newly created list.
 The `pop` makes sure that such entry is not present.
 This causes a crash.
 The define checks that the stack is not empty, triggering a runtime error instead of a crash.
-The same problem also occurs in many other builtins.
+The same problem also occurs in many other builtins and may not have been corrected everywhere.

 CORRECT_NULL_CASES
 ------------------